 With them being at the top of Zildjian’s product range, they don’t come cheap.
 In fact, they’re one of the most expensive pairs of 14-inch hi-hats available.
 However, they’re a pair that you’ll end up using for most settings for years to come.

 - Amazing for recording

 - Dark and warm tones, but slightly brighter than other dark hi-hats

 - One of the most expensive hi-hat pairs available

-The Meinl Byzance Foundry Reserve line has only been around for a few years now, but these hi-hats have quickly become the favorites of many drummers that play Meinl cymbals.
+The Meinl Byzance Foundry Reserve line has only been around for a few years now, but these hi-hats have quickly become the favorites of many drummers who play Meinl cymbals.
 I highly recommend these if you’re looking for 15-inch hi-hats to use in jazz groups.

-The combination of a light top and medium-thin bottom makes these sound very buttery.
-The tones are dark at first, but they get more complex as you open the hats.
 When you play them open to create washy tones, the sounds just blend so well with everything you’re playing.

 This is perhaps one of the most luxuriously packaged cymbals out there, as you’ll always get a pair of Meinl Stick & Brush sticks and a set of cymbal gloves when you order these hi-hats.
 You’ll also get a certificate of authenticity.

 With these additional items, the whole unboxing experience is fantastic.